Connects: Alaska Highway, YT, to Alaska Highway, AK

 - J 321.3 Bonanza Gold Motel & R.V.
 Park; lodging, camping.

-- J 321.4 Dawson City RV Park and gas station; camping, gas, diesel.
+- J 321.4 Dawson City RV Park and Campground and gas station; camping, gas, diesel, tire repair.

 - J 323.6 Yukon River Yukon government campground.